Computation of orders and cycle lengths of automorphisms of finite solvable groups: Complexity analysis

 For Algorithm \ref{algo2}, in view of the explanations for Algorithm \ref{algo1} above, we only need to analyze Steps 9 and 11 further.
 For Step 11, just use a square-and-multiply approach via the formula $\A_{t_1,\alpha_1}\circ\A_{t_2,\alpha_2}=\A_{t_1\alpha_1(t_2),\alpha_1\circ\alpha_2}$.
-For Step 9: As noted in Subsection \ref{subsec2P1}, we can transform each $M_i$ into rational canonical form within $\O(L^c)$ bit operations (where, by \cite[pp.~4 and 140]{Sto00a}, $c$ may be chosen as $2.4$) and directly read off the invariant factors $P_i$ from it.
-Before trying to factorize $P_i$ with Berlekamp's Las Vegas algorithm from \cite{Ber70a}, we first test whether it is irreducible using Rabin's algorithm, see \cite[Lemma 1]{Rab80a}; note that this also requires us to first determine the prime factors of $\deg{P_i}\leq d(P^+)=d(P)\in\O(\log{|G|})$.
+For Step 9: As noted in Subsection \ref{subsec2P1}, we can transform each matrix $M_i$ into its rational canonical form within $O({\ell_i}^c)\subseteq O(\ell(P)^c)$ bit operations (where, by \cite[pp.~4 and 140]{Sto00a}, $c$ may be chosen as $2.4$) and directly read off the invariant factors $P_i$ from it.
+Before trying to factorize the polynomial $P_i$ with Berlekamp's Las Vegas algorithm from \cite{Ber70a}, we first test whether it is irreducible using Rabin's algorithm, see \cite[Lemma 1]{Rab80a}; note that this also requires us to first determine the prime factors of $\deg{P_i}\leq d(P)\in O(\ell(P))$.
 As long as there is a factor in the intermediate factorizations of $P_i$ which is found to be reducible by Rabin's algorithm, we use Berlekamp's algorithm to split that factor up further in expectedly polynomially many bit operations.
-This combination of irreducibility testing and, where applicable, searching for smaller factors needs to be applied at most $\deg{P_i}\leq l(P)$ many times until $P_i$ has been fully factored.
-The rest of the complexity analysis for Step 9 (i.e., of the computations described in bullet point 5 in Subsection \ref{subsec2P1}) is clear.
+This combination of irreducibility testing and, where applicable, searching for smaller factors only needs to be applied $O(\deg{P_i})\subseteq O(\ell(P))$ times until the polynomial $P_i$ has been fully factored.
+The rest of the complexity analysis for Step 9 (i.e., of the computations described in bullet point 5 in Subsection \ref{subsec2P1}) is straightforward.